Rekapost/devopsified-cicd-docker-helm-argocd-k8s/README.md

 We welcome contributions to improve and expand this project.
 To contribute:

 Fork the repository.
-Create a new branch (git checkout -b feature-branch).
+Create a new branch:
+bash
+git checkout -b feature-branch
 Make your changes.
+Commit your changes:
+bash
-Commit your changes (git commit -am 'Add feature').
+git commit -am 'Add feature'
-Push to the branch (git push origin feature-branch).
+Push to the branch:
+bash
+git push origin feature-branch
 Create a pull request.
 Please ensure that your code adheres to the project's coding standards and includes proper test coverage where necessary.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-yaml
-Copy
-Edit

----
+Screenshots
+Below are some screenshots of the setup in action:

 You can copy and paste this markdown directly into your GitHub repository’s `README.md` file.
 It will
 ![image](https://github.com/user-attachments/assets/d8da2aeb-e4d0-4095-ba35-16313f47965d)